brittneyperez/Java_June2023/week_2-Java_OOP/Asgmt_10-BankAccount/README.md

 - `savingsBalance`: Represents the balance of the savings account (private).
 - `numberOfAccounts`: Tracks the total number of bank accounts (static).
 - `totalAmountOfMoney`: Stores the total amount of money across all accounts (static).
+- `accountNumber`: Stores the unique ten-digit account number associated with each `BankAccount` instance (private).

 ### Constructor